TekkaGB/AemulusModManager/README.md

 ## Persona 4 Golden Preappfile Append Support

 For modders of Persona 4 Golden who want to utilize preappfile's append feature, simply put the appended contents inside a folder called preappfile.

+## Persona 5 Strikers RDB Patching Support

+Thanks to Raytwo's rdb_tool, Aemulus is able to patch the rdb files to use unpacked files placed in the data file.
+Modding linkdata is not yet supported by Aemulus.

+### Process
+1. Backs up all rdb files in motor_rsc and original file files in data in the Original folder on first run through.
+2. Restores data folder to have all original files only.
+3. Replaces all rdbs with the backed up rdbs.
+4. Uses rdb_tool to patch every single rdb.

+### Setup of Packages
+All files to be patched must be placed in a folder named data.
+They can go by the names 0x<hex>.file, <hex>.<KT extension>, and/or the actual file name.
+Aemulus will rename them to the proper name needed for patching.

+For example, 0x948554ec.file, 948554ec.g1m, H0000_Joker.g1m are different naming conventions of the exact same file, all of which will work.

 ## Metadata
 As of version 1.3, metadata has been added to provide more info for each package.
 Along with name, you can now display author, version, link, description, and even a thumbnail.